aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     You wrote an expression that has the f-string `f'{x}'` on the left-hand side of the equal sign.
-    An f-string should only appear on the right-hand side of the equal sign.
+    An f-string should only appear on the right-hand side of an equal sign.

 Cannot assign to function call: single = sign